cilium/cilium/Documentation/concepts/ebpf/intro.rst

   of the packet.
 The hook is run before the L3 layer of the stack but has access to most of the metadata associated with a packet.
 This is ideal for doing local node processing, such as applying L3/L4 endpoint policy and redirecting traffic to endpoints.
-For networking facing devices the tc ingress hook can be coupled with above XDP hook.
+For network-facing devices the tc ingress hook can be coupled with above XDP hook.
 When this is done it is reasonable to assume that the majority of the traffic at this point is legitimate and destined for the host.